aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 ### Map

-A `Map` state can be used to run a step of steps for each element of an input array.
+A `Map` state can be used to run a set of steps for each element of an input array.
 A Map state will execute the same steps for multiple entries of an array in the state input.

 The result of a Map state is the transformed array after processing through iterator state